jldbc/jldbc.github.io/_posts/2016-05-15-bookshelf.md

 ## The Little Book that Beats the Market — Joel Greenblatt

 More value investing, this time greatly simplified.
 One of the most useful reads for an investor who is not a finance pro.

+## The Intelligent Investor — Benjamin Graham

+The bible for any value investor.
+Graham’s Mr. Market illustration remains relevant today.

 # Literature

 ## Lolita — Vladimir Nabokov

-Nabokov has a beautiful writing style, making the book hard to put down.
-It begins with what is in my opinion one of the greatest (and creepiest, in context) opening paragraphs in all of literature:
+Bringing the reader into the mind of a pedophile, Nabokov combines a beautiful writing style with disturbing subject matter.
+The opening paragraph captures this well:

 > “Lolita, light of my life, fire of my loins.
 My sin, my soul.
 Lo-lee-ta: the tip of the tongue taking a trip of three steps down the palate to tap, at three, on the teeth.
 Lo.
 Lee.
 Ta.
 She was Lo, plain Lo, in the morning, standing four feet ten in one sock.
 She was Lola in slacks.
 She was Dolly at school.
 She was Dolores on the dotted line.
 But in my arms she was always Lolita.”

 ## 1984 — George Orwell